15 Things To Do When Visiting Murrells Inlet, SC - Karta.com

 1. Explore the MarshWalk

-Fun Fact: The Murrells Inlet MarshWalk is only half a mile long, but it’s packed with the highest concentration of waterfront dining options in South Carolina.
+Fun Fact: The MarshWalk is home to the highest concentration of waterfront dining options in South Carolina, making it a foodie’s paradise.

 2. Visit Brookgreen Gardens